 Prop 27 is California’s sports betting initiative that would allow private sportsbook companies to offer mobile sports betting.
-The California gaming tribes supporting Prop 26 oppose commercial control of sports betting.
+Gaming tribes supporting Prop 26 oppose commercial control of sports betting in California.
 Instead, the tribal initiative would only allow in-person sports betting at tribal casinos.

 So, it may surprise some to see some tribes support Prop 27.

 “Prop.
 27 will provide us with economic opportunity to fortify our Tribe’s future for generations and protect Tribal sovereignty,” said Leo Sisco, Chairman of the Santa Rosa Rancheria Tachi Yokut Tribe, in a press release.
 “And it is the only measure that will deliver hundreds of millions of dollars each year to help solve homelessness and address mental health in California.”

 Prop 27 would create a Tribal Economic Development Account and give 15% of state tax revenue from sports betting to that account, and 85% to homelessness programs.
 The Tribal Economic Development Account funds would be for California tribes that are not involved with gambling.
 This is undoubtedly designed to split tribal support for Prop 26, the tribal gaming initiative.